 "But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father".
 (Mark 13:32)

-Jesus is the Most High God, but does not know something that his Father knows?
-A Trinitarian will cite verses to try and prove that Jesus is omniscient, yet how does the truth in this verse fit into that belief?
+Joshua is the Most High God, but does not know something that his Father knows?
+A Trinitarian will cite verses to try and prove that Joshua is omniscient, yet how does the truth in this verse fit into that belief?

-"And Jesus answered and said to him, "'It has been said, 'You shall not tempt the LORD your God'" (Luke 4:12)
+"And Joshua answered and said to him, "'It has been said, 'You shall not tempt the LORD your God'" (Luke 4:12)

-"Now it came to pass in those days that He (Jesus) went out to the mountain to pray, and continued all night in prayer to God" (Luke 6:12).
+"Now it came to pass in those days that He (Joshua) went out to the mountain to pray, and continued all night in prayer to God" (Luke 6:12).

 The Most High God prays to Himself?
-The verse does not say, 'Jesus talked with his Father', but rather that he prayed to his "God".
+The verse does not say, 'Joshua talked with his Father', but rather that he prayed to his "God".
 So God has a God he prays to?

 "And I bestow upon you a kingdom, just as my Father bestowed one upon me".
 (Luke 22:29)